Evercoder/culori/README.md

 ### Color Differences

 Culori can compute [color differences](https://en.wikipedia.org/wiki/Color_difference) with either a simple Euclidean distance or the CIELAB Delta E* metric as formulated by CIE76, CIE94, CIEDE2000 and CMC l:c (1984).
+It can also find the nearest N colors from a set of colors based on any of these differences.

 ## Documentation